DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

-headerComponent | ComponentType&lt;[AppointmentTooltip.HeaderProps](#appointmenttooltipheaderprops)&gt; | A component that renders the tooltip header. contentComponent | ComponentType&lt;[AppointmentTooltip.ContentProps](#appointmenttooltipcontentprops)&gt; | A component that renders the tooltip content. commandButtonComponent | ComponentType&lt;[AppointmentTooltip.CommandButtonProps](#appointmenttooltipcommandbuttonprops)&gt; | A component that renders a command button. recurringIconComponent | ComponentType&lt;object&gt; | A component that renders an icon for recurring appointments inside the AppointmentTooltip.
+headerComponent | ComponentType&lt;[AppointmentTooltip.HeaderProps](#appointmenttooltipheaderprops)&gt; | A component that renders the tooltip header. contentComponent | ComponentType&lt;[AppointmentTooltip.ContentProps](#appointmenttooltipcontentprops)&gt; | A component that renders the tooltip content. commandButtonComponent | ComponentType&lt;[AppointmentTooltip.CommandButtonProps](#appointmenttooltipcommandbuttonprops)&gt; | A component that renders a command button. recurringIconComponent | ComponentType&lt;object&gt; | A component that renders an icon that indicates a recurring appointment.

 ### AppointmentTooltip.HeaderProps